Key Takeaways

 What is a healthy BMI for adults?+

 According to the WHO, a healthy BMI for most adults is between 18.5 and 24.9.
-However, optimal ranges may vary by age, sex, and ethnicity.
-Some health organizations recommend lower thresholds for people of Asian descent.
+For a 5'6" person, that means 115โ154 lbs; for a 5'10" person, 129โ173 lbs.
+However, optimal ranges vary by age, sex, and ethnicity.
+Some health organizations recommend lower thresholds for people of Asian descent (23 for overweight, 27.5 for obese) due to higher metabolic risk at lower BMI values than in European-derived populations.

 Can you have a normal BMI but still be unhealthy?+